 Toward the end of the email, the candidate expresses their sincere appreciation for the time and effort that the employer has invested in evaluating them.
 This letter allows the candidate to show that they have considered their decision in-depth and politely informs the employer that the position is not a good fit.

-Turning down a job offer can feel unnatural.
+Turning down a job offer can feel unnatural and can be a difficult decision.
 After all that work talking to a company, you may have to tell them that a position is not right for you.

 If you are offered more than one job or are offered a job that, after deeper consideration, does not align with your needs, you should notify the respective employer that you are turning down the job.
 This will help you maintain a good relationship with an employer even though you are not going to work with them, and will give them time to consider their next steps and reach out to another candidate.